 An expanded security team

 While the skills gap in the cybersecurity industry isn’t a new problem, it continues to be a significant one.
-It’s expected that 3.5 million cybersecurity positions will be left vacant globally by the end of 2021 because there are not enough skilled applicants to fill them.
+Globally, there are 4 million unfilled cybersecurity positions because there are not enough skilled applicants to fill them.
 As organizations struggle to attract and retain the security talent they need to protect their IT environments, IT departments feel mounting pressure to get more done with fewer personnel.

 Partnering with an MSSP enables an organization’s understaffed IT departments to expand its security team.
 The company gets access to a bigger pool of skilled security talent at a lower cost than hiring and training them in-house.